-Are you a master student looking for a thesis topic?
-Join LDE Centre for Sustainability, municipality of Leiden, municipality of Alphen aan den Rijn, Economic Development Board Alphen, Bouwend Nederland and the province of Zuid-Holland in accelerating the transition towards a circular built environment.
+LDE Centre for Sustainability, municipality of Leiden, municipality of Alphen aan den Rijn, Economic Development Board Alphen, Bouwend Nederland and the province of Zuid-Holland are joining forces for accelerating the transition towards a circular built environment.
 Between February and July 2022, we run the first Interdisciplinary Thesis Lab on Circular Building Materials and (re)Manufacturing Hub.
 The findings will be made available in practical solutions for companies and policy makers.

 Challenge: What are the chances and limitations of a Circular Building Hub?